 The General Epidemiology Track combines broad training in public health with specific training in the principles and methods of epidemiology.
-The degree requirements include course work in epidemiology, biostatistics, health services, environmental health, and social and behavioral sciences, as well as a practicum experience in a public health agency; and completion of a research-based master's thesis.
-Students may select a General MPH program in Epidemiology or participate in the Maternal and Child Health or Global Health tracks.
+The degree requirements include course work in epidemiology, biostatistics, health disparities, environmental health, and social and behavioral sciences, as well as a practicum experience in a public health agency; and completion of either a capstone project or a research-based master's thesis.
+Students may select the Epidemiology MPH General Track or the Epidemiology MPH Maternal and Child Health Track.

 Research Institutes and organizations, HMOs; Local, State and National government; non profit public health agencies, or PhD or MD plus MPH; Academia

-GREs are not required for Fall 2021 applicants; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
+The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
 The program is competitive.

 Upon satisfactory completion of the MPH in Epidemiology, graduates will be able to: